wp-plugins/123contactform-for-wordpress/README.txt

 = If I change the form on 123ContactForm after I pasted it in WordPress, shall I paste the code again? = No, you don't have to paste the code again.

+= If I update my WordPress to a newer version, will my forms work? = Yes, your forms should be visible and working as before, as long as you have the latest version of 123ContactForm plugin.
+Still, some users reported that after updating the WP version, their forms got broken.
+So, please check your forms and in case they're broken, all you have to do is to republish them.

 Please see [author's blog](http://blog.123contactform.com/tag/wordpress-form/).